-Cash and cash equivalents and the fair value of underlying common shares described in Note 17 are classified as a Level 1 financial instrument and the derivative liability is classified as a Level 3 financial instrument (see Note 12 for further details related to the derivative liability).
-The fair value of the long-term debt is also classified as a Level 3 disclosure and the remaining financial instruments are classified as Level 2.
+Cash and cash equivalents and the fair value of underlying common shares described in Note 13 are classified as a Level 1 financial instrument.
+The fair value of the long-term debt and the remaining financial instruments are classified as Level 2.
 During the year, there were no transfers of amounts between Level 1, Level 2 and Level 3.